redhat-developer/app-services-cli/docs/commands/rhoas_connector_type_describe.md

 ```
   -o, --output string   Specify the output format.
 Choose from: "json", "yaml", "yml"
-      --type string     The type id of the connector you want to get details about
+      --type string     The ID of the connector type that you want to get details about
 ```

 ### Options inherited from parent commands